ahmedBilal5/simple-azure-blob-changefeed-reader/README.md

 The storage account's service principal needs the **Storage Blob Data Reader** role on the `$blobchangefeed` container (or the account).

+> Note that Auth Options B and C, while supported, have not been tested in practice and may or may not work.
+Option A has been tested

 ## API Reference

 ### `readChangeFeed(client, options?)`